Today's music is from 30 years ago this week when "Ghostbusters" by Ray Parker, Jr. was the No. 1 song on the U.S. pop charts.

 The Minnesota Vikings are hoping that defensive tackle Linval Joseph will be ready to play by the regular season opener on September 7.

 Today's Morning Edition music is from Waylon Jennings and Willie Nelson from their 1978 hit album "Waylon and Willie."

 Sources are reporting that the Minnesota Timberwolves have reached an agreement to trade star forward Kevin Love to the Cleveland Cavaliers.

-MPR's Cathy Wurzer spoke with University of Minnesota Climatologist Mark Seeley about the historic outbreak of late-season tornados in several midwest states earlier this week.
-Eight people died in those storms.
-He also has a cold forecast for Minnesota for the next couple of days.
+MPR's Cathy Wurzer spoke with University of Minnesota Climatologist Mark Seeley about the lack of rain in most of Minnesota for the past few weeks. \